The Revd Nick Parker, Priest in Charge (Rector Designate)

 Simon is a writer whose poems have been published in several journals.
 He is a co-leader of a ‘Forest Church’ group and, in that role, he has contributed to several books on the subject of Christianity and Pagan Spirituality and Nature Spirituality.

-The Revd Sue Chandler, Associate Priest
+The Revd Sue Chandler, Permission to Officiate

 Having worked in the parish for several years, Sue began to experience a calling to ordained ministry, being ordained as a self-supporting deacon in 2009 and serving her time as a curate in the neighbouring parish of St. Margaret, Olton.
 Having been there as curate, and later as Assistant Priest, Sue began to feel that God was calling her to work as Associate Priest in Solihull Parish, whilst continuing in her role as children’s worker.
 She was licensed in July 2020.
 In her spare time Sue enjoys reading, particularly detective novels, and watching ‘whodunnits’ on television.
 She claims that she can normally spot the culprit before the final credit’s role!
 Most of all, she loves spending time with friends and family, particularly her children and grandchildren.